superflyxxi/video-converter/.github/README.md

 ### CSV File

-If the `--input` is a CSV file, the files defined within the CSV will be converted based on the definition within.
+If the `filename` is a CSV file, the files defined within the CSV will be converted based on the definition within.
 The arguments listed below are not supported; all others are supported in the CSV.
 A `filename` header must be provided in order for this to function.
 If a header is provided, then every row must have a value for that header.
 Any setting not mentioned in the CSV will default to the CLI argument's value.

-- `input`
 - `disable-postfix`
 - `hdr`
 - `deinterlace-check`